yawenliu-ece/yawenliu-ece.github.io/_pages/cv.md

 ------
 * B.S. in Electrical Engineering, University of Southern California, 2022
 * B.S. in Applied and Computational Mathematics, University of Southern California, 2022
-* PhD student in Electrical and Computer Engineering, Carnegie Mellon University, 2027 (expected)
+* PhD student in Electrical and Computer Engineering, Carnegie Mellon University, in-progress

 Experience
 ------